josejhkim/tp/docs/UserGuide.md

 ### Adding a person: `addPerson`

-Adds a person to the currently active wedding’s guest list.
+Adds a person to the currently active wedding’s person list.

 **Format:**
 ```